-609. Under sections 52 & 53 of Control on Narcotics Substances Act, 1997, Provincial Governments have been directed to register drug addicts and establish treatment and rehabilitation centers at provincial levels.

-610. At Federal level, two Model Addiction treatment and Rehabilitation Centers each at Islamabad and Quetta have been established by Anti-Narcotics Force.
-Since its establishment in 2005, a total of 1,277 drug addicts have been admitted/ treated and 96 ex-addicts were provided jobs.
+- 609. Under sections 52 & 53 of Control on Narcotics Substances Act, 1997, Provincial Governments have been directed to register drug addicts and establish treatment and rehabilitation centers at provincial levels. - 610.
+At Federal level, two Model Addiction treatment and Rehabilitation Centers each at Islamabad and Quetta have been established by Anti-Narcotics Force.
+Since its establishment in 2005, a total of 1,277 drug addicts have been admitted/treated and 96 ex-addicts were provided jobs.
 In addition two more model Addiction Treatment and Rehabilitation Centers, one each at Lahore and Karachi, have been planned.
 The estimated cost of both the projects is Rs.
 44.304 million.
-Beside these treatment and rehabilitation; Focused Drug abuse Prevention for High Risk and Marginalized Groups costing Rs.
-55.7 million are being implemented in Pakistan.

-611. These Programs aim to create awareness amongst the masses particularly high risk group and involve the civil society in prevention as well as treatment and rehabilitation of drug addicts.
+Beside these treatment and rehabilitation Centers, two other projects i.e., NGO Support Program for Treatment and rehabilitation; Focused Drug abuse Prevention for High Risk and Marginalized Groups costing Rs.
+55.7 million are being implemented in Pakistan. - 611.
+These Programs aim to create awareness amongst the masses particularly high risk group and involve the civil society in prevention as well as treatment and rehabilitation of drug addicts.